sh-navid/8WA/README.md

 1. Install `vsce` (Visual Studio Code Extensions) globally using npm: `npm install -g vsce`
 2. Package the extension using the command: `vsce package`
+3. For simplicity you can call this
-3. `python3 remove.py && python3 compile.py`
+  - `python3 remove.py && python3 compile.py`

+## Test
+- `npm run test`

 Alternatively, you can use the provided [CompileScript](./compile.py).